 Asphalt is the main water-resistant ingredient in shingles.
 The asphalt used is an end-product of oil refining and, although somewhat similar in origin to road asphalt, it is processed to a higher degree of toughness needed for asphalt shingle performance.
 The roofing asphalt has to be “oxidized” by blowing air through the hot asphalt, increasing its viscosity.
 But the air blowing process must be precise – too much and the shingles can be brittle, too little and the shingles may be too soft and prone to scuffing if installed in hot weather.
 A fine mineral powder is mixed with the asphalt to increase weather resistance and enable the installed shingle layer to meet the highest standards for resistance to fire hazards.
 The mineral-fortified asphalt “coating” is applied to the fiberglass mat on top and bottom.

 The most visible aspect of asphalt roofing shingles is the stone granule surfacing.
 Hard rock with certain physical properties is crushed and screened to exact granular size specifications.
 In the part of the shingle not exposed to view, the granules are applied as is, in their natural stone-colored state.
-The granules are processed into a variety of colors via ceramic firing to give them the long-lasting colors used on the exposed part of the shingle.
+The granules (sometimes referred to as ‘grit’) are processed into a variety of colors via ceramic firing to give them the long-lasting colors used on the exposed part of the shingle.
 Some shingles feature an algae-resistant granule that helps inhibit discoloration caused by blue-green algae.
 As well, special “reflective” granules can be used to make roofing shingles that reflect a higher percentage of the sun’s heat energy.
 Such shingles are required by code in certain regions.

 Close-up of ceramic granules, a critical part of what shingles are made of.

 To bond the shingles together on the roof, spots of a thermally-activated asphalt sealant are applied to the shingles (some shingles have the sealant positioned on the top surface, while on other shingles, the sealant is located on the bottom).
 If the shingles are multi-layer laminated shingles, like most shingles installed today, a similar material called laminant is used to adhere the shingle layers together at time of manufacture.
-The top layer of a typical laminated shingle is called the dragon tooth as it simulates an exaggerated tooth appearance; the bottom layer is called the shim.
+The top layer of a typical laminated fiberglass shingle is called the dragon tooth as it simulates an exaggerated tooth appearance; the bottom layer is called the shim.
 These asphaltic adhesives are specially engineered to ensure they activate at the desired temperature ranges and hold their bond through the rigorous shingle installation process in the case of laminant, and also during wind events and other roof stresses.

 Mike Anderson, Manager of Quality Assurance, Research and Development at IKO Industries states, “Although a very small weight contribution to the shingles, sealant and laminating adhesives are critical to the performance of the shingle, and hence the overall installed roof system.
 This is why IKO continues to devote significant and on-going research efforts to ensure its sealant and laminating adhesives are designed for optimal strength.
 Each IKO shingle manufacturing facility processes its own adhesives on-site to a controlled recipe that ensures maximum adhesion under the broadest temperature range IKO shingles are designed to comply at the time of manufacture with the highest industry standards.”